NEW JERSEY PRODUCT LIABILITY lawyers

 When a product injures many people across the country, the cases are often combined by the court system into a class action lawsuit.
 Members of the lawsuit all have similar injuries from the same product.

 If the injuries you received from a product are similar to those in a class action lawsuit, your attorney may recommend that you join the suit.
-However, if your injuries are different, or if your attorney feels that your case would be better handled as an individual lawsuit, they may recommend that you decline to join the class action lawsuit.
+If your injuries are different, or if your attorney feels that your case would be better handled as an individual lawsuit, they may recommend that you decline to join the class action lawsuit.

 What Kind Of Damages Can I Claim In A Product Liability Case?